 The Outer Worlds 2 release date

 The Outer Worlds 2 trailer

-Towards the end of the trailer, it was revealed that "the developers haven't finished the [main character's] design.
+The Outer Worlds 2 trailer is beloved, and for good reason.
+It is self-aware, well written, and poked fun at video game trailers – riffing on common cliches to great effect.
+Towards the end of The Outer Worlds 2 trailer, Obsidian teased that "the developers haven't finished the [main character's] design.
 Or finished the story.
 Or finished any gameplay that's actually ready to show.
 In fact, the only thing [the developers] have finished is the title."

 The Outer Worlds 2 setting

 New star system.
 New crew.
 Same Outer Worlds. 🚀 ✨ https://t.co/LiO07FpPmm pic.twitter.com/JHkP7l2FYtJune 13, 2021

 Obsidian Entertainment tweeted the following alongside the game’s announcement "New star system.
 New crew.
-Same Outer Worlds"
+Same Outer Worlds."

-The Outer Worlds 2 have online play?
+The Outer Worlds 2 gameplay

 Much like Fallout, you can choose how to respond to certain characters, which could lead to various branching paths in the story.
 The deep level of customization, not just with your gear, but with your attributes and skills made for an engrossing experience that scratched that western RPG itch.